Guelph Treasure: U.S. court case

 In February 2015, the heirs to the Jewish art dealers sued Germany and the Bode Museum (via the Prussian Cultural Heritage Foundation) in the United States District Court for the District of Columbia in order to recover the treasure, citing that the Foreign Sovereign Immunities Act (FSIA) enables them to sue Germany in United States courts for compensation of property taken from the dealers as "rights in property taken in violation of international law".
 A few days before, Germany declared the collection for a national cultural treasure, meaning the art pieces can no longer leave the country without the explicit permission of the country's culture minister.
 It is unclear if the German Culture Minister Monika Grütters was aware of the US lawsuit at the time of the announcement.

 Germany sought to dismiss the case, arguing that FSIA did not apply to the sale of goods that did not cross any international borders.
 The District Court denied the motion to dismiss, which was upheld at the United States Court of Appeals for the District of Columbia Circuit.
 Germany petitioned to the United States Supreme Court to rule on the matter.
-The Supreme Court certified Germany's petition, and heard the case in December 2020.
+The Supreme Court granted Germany's petition, and heard the case in December 2020.
 In February 2021, the Court ruled in a unanimous decision that the heirs could not sue Germany under FSIA since the provision related to "rights in property taken" was limited to actions between foreign states, and not between states and individuals.
 However, the Supreme Court remanded the case back to lower courts on the basis that there may be other options whereby the heirs could seek compensation from Germany.